maher92-collab/securescan-pro/README.md

 ### Kubernetes
 ```### Kubernetes (experimental)

-I haven't deployed SecureScan Pro to Kubernetes yet, but this is the starting point I drafted for testing on a local cluster (minikube):
+# note: this is just a draft, haven't actually deployed to k8s yet

 ```yaml
 apiVersion: apps/v1